mturnerFC/SudokuWizardJS/README.md

 ## CreateDisplay.js
 The display is a table with three rows and three columns for each 3x3 box.
-Writeboxes does the owrk.
+Writeboxes does the work.
 Each box is a 3x3 table for each cell, created with the WriteCells method.
 Each cell has another 3x3 table for the candidates, created with the WriteCandidates method.
 Each cell also has a <p> element to hold the final value.
 Only one of the candidates or final value are visible at a time.